Kophalycha/pile-commander/README.md

 # Development status

 The application is in beta stage, so it is not recommended to use it as a full-fledged application: breaking changes are possible, with the release of each new version the program must be reinstalled, and the ```Documents/Pile Commander``` folder must be deleted.
 Thank you for your patience and feedback!

+# Download the app

+You can download the app for Linux, Mac and Windows on the [latest release page](https://github.com/a-matyukh/pile-commander/releases/tag/v0.9.0).